bulletmark/edir/README.md

 Arch users can install [edir from the AUR](https://aur.archlinux.org/packages/edir/).

-Note python 3.5 or later is required.
-Note [edir is on PyPI](https://pypi.org/project/edir/) so you can `sudo pip install edir` or:
+Python 3.5 or later is required.
+Note [edir is on PyPI](https://pypi.org/project/edir/) so you can `sudo pip install edir`
+or:

 ```
 $ git clone http://github.com/bulletmark/edir